ARTenshi/robovision_ros2/robovision_4/README.md

 Now we can publish this message.

-We can do it once (`pub.publish(msg);`), but it means that the information will be only availabre a fraction of time, if you don't access to it at that very moment, you won't be able to use it anymore.
+We can do it once (`pub.publish(msg);`), but it means that the information will be only available for a fraction of time; if you don't access it at that very moment, you won't be able to use it anymore.
 So, let's publish it all the time!
-We first decide a frame rate, it is, the number of **frames per second** (fps).
-In general, we consider **real time** something around 30 fps.
+We first decide on a frame rate, which is the number of **frames per second** (fps).
+In general, we consider **real-time** something around 30 fps.
 We use a `while` loop to publish our image at 30 Hz (i.e. 30 fps):

 ```
 ros::Rate rate(30);